Understanding the Concept to Manage the Territory

 Sergi, Theodore, Circular Letter C-34, Series 2002-2003 June 23, 2003, pp. 1 – 3.

 Wessler, Stephen L., with Preble, William, The Respectful School: How Educators and Students Can Conquer Hate and Harassment; Association for Supervision and Curriculum Development, 2003.

 Whitehead, Alfred North, Process and Reality: Free Press, 1979.

 Dr. Jo Ann Freiberg is an Educational Consultant with the Connecticut State Department of Education managing the wide arena of Bullying, Improving School Climate, and Character Education.
-Visit her Web site at http://www.joannfreiberg.com.
-You can contact Dr. Freiberg via email at firstname.lastname@example.org or email@example.com.
+You can visit Dr. Freiberg’s website or contact her via email at email@example.com.

 Please support this site: This website is an ongoing labor of love, with a fair number of expenses involved.
 Your support will help offset the cost of continual training, technical assistance, and translators, allowing me to continue to maintain the site, add helpful and inspiring new content and links, and keep the site ad-free.
 Donate here…